fivetran/dbt_aws_cloud_cost/README.md

 ## Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Aws Cloud Cost connection syncing data into your destination.
+- At least one Fivetran AWS Cloud Cost connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Databricks**, or **PostgreSQL** destination.

 ## How do I use the dbt package?
 You can either add this dbt package in the Fivetran dashboard or import it into your dbt project:

-- To add the package in the Fivetran dashboard, follow our [Quickstart guide](https://fivetran.com/docs/transformations/dbt#transformationsfordbtcore).
+- To add the package in the Fivetran dashboard, follow our [Quickstart guide](https://fivetran.com/docs/transformations/data-models/quickstart-management#quickstartmanagement).
 - To add the package to your dbt project, follow the setup instructions in the dbt package's [README file](https://github.com/fivetran/dbt_aws_cloud_cost/blob/main/README.md#how-do-i-use-the-dbt-package) to use this package.

 > DISCLAIMER: This package transforms source data of potentially very high volumes.
 Please be aware of the size of your dataset(s) and take this into consideration when configuring the frequency with which you will orchestrate the package models.
-See [Additional configurations](https://github.com/fivetran/dbt_aws_cloud_cost?tab=readme-ov-file#optional-step-4-additional-configurations) for tools to mitigate compute and storage costs.
+See [Additional configurations](https://github.com/fivetran/dbt_aws_cloud_cost?tab=readme-ov-file#optional-additional-configurations) for tools to mitigate compute and storage costs.

 <!--section-end-->